scaldi/scaldi-website/learn.md

 }
 {% endhighlight %}

-Or alternatively, if you want to create an actor somewhere else (not inside an actor), you need to provide an implicit `ActorSystem` in the scope:
+Or alternatively, if you want to create an actor somewhere else (not inside of an actor), you need to bring an implicit `ActorSystem` in the scope:

 {% highlight scala %}
 import scaldi.akka.AkkaInjectable._